 Where?
 Choose your business premises

 In the early stages, you should probably run your skincare business from home to keep costs low.
 But as your business grows, you may need to rent out a storefront or a production facility.
-Find commercial space to rent in your area on sites such as Craigslist, Crexi, and Instant Offices.
+You can find commercial space to rent in your area on sites such as Craigslist, Crexi, and Instant Offices.

 When choosing a commercial space, you may want to follow these rules of thumb: